Health & Benefits

 The federal government requires that states recover long-term care costs.
 When a Medicaid recipient dies, the state can recover the money that it spent on the Aid to the Aged, Blind or Disabled (AABD) program for the recipient.
 The money is recovered through the Illinois Medicaid Estate Recovery Program.

-- the cost of selling the property is more than the property is worth.
+- The cost of selling the deceased’s property is more than the property is worth.

 Some personal property can be exempt from collection by the state, such as life insurance policies with named beneficiaries and accounts that are payable on death.

-Starting on June 2, 2022, Illinois stopped using liens on real estate to recover for Medicaid assistance.
+Illinois no longer uses liens on real estate to recover for Medicaid assistance.

-Liens put on real estate before June 2, 2022, can still be used to recover Medicaid assistance.
-However, the state should not have put a lien on real estate if any of the following people were living in the home:
+However, liens put on real estate before June 2, 2022, can still be used to recover Medicaid assistance.
+The state should not have put a lien on real estate if any of the following people were living in the home:

 - The spouse,